zesty-io/fetch-wrapper/README.md

 # Zesty.io API Fetch Wrapper

 A javascript fetch wrapper for the Zesty.io APIs for frontend clients.
+For a backend node wrapper, use the [Zesty.io Node SDK](https://www.npmjs.com/package/@zesty-io/sdk)

 ### API Service the Wrapper can Access